Deer Valley High School (Arizona)

 Deer Valley High School is a public high school located in Glendale, Arizona, part of the Deer Valley Unified School District.
 The school opened its doors in 1980 with an initial enrollment of 750 students.
 Today, the campus is housed on more than 60 acre with a current enrollment of about 1,900 students.
 Deer Valley High School has been recognized for student achievements in a range of academics and athletics.
-The school is run by over 100 teachers, five counselors, one psychologist, four administrators, and numerous other support staff with Kim Crooks as the current principal.
-The 2011 renovation was the first major renovations to the school since its 1980 construction.
+The school is run by over 100 teachers, five counselors, one psychologist, four administrators, and numerous other support staff with Paul Roskelly as the current principal.
+The 2011 renovation was the first major renovation to the school since its 1980 construction.

 Athletics

 Deer Valley High School offers all Arizona Interscholastic Association-sanctioned sports as of the 2011-2012 school year (with the addition of badminton across the district).
-Since 1985, the school has won 11 state titles: three in softball; two in girls' cross country; and one each in boys' track and field, boys' tennis, baseball, boys' volleyball, girls' basketball, and girls' track and field in 2016.
+Since 1985, the school has won 12 state titles: three in softball; two in girls' cross country; and one each in boys' track and field, boys' tennis, baseball, boys' volleyball, girls' basketball, girls' track and field, and boys’ basketball in the 2023-2024 season.